Debra D. Mays

 “I can …”

-Essential Question- What are the three North American Countries?
+Essential Question- What are Greek City-States?

-Learning Targets For Students: (1) Mexico City.
-(2) The Aztecs. and (3) North America.
+Learning Targets For Students: (1) The Gupta Empire (2) the Mughal Empire and (3) Great Britain Takes Control

 Instructional Strategies/